signature-ip-ai/inoculator-user-guide/source/topologyvalidation.rst

   – Confirms each target is reachable through a forward path.

-19. Routing: All Initiators have dedicated backward routes

-  – Ensures all initiators can receive return paths.

-20. Routing: All Routers have configured routes
+19. Routing: All Routers have configured routes

   – Validates that every router has proper routing rules set.

+20. Routing: All connected ports have routes

+  - Validated that every port connection has a configured routes either manually or by auto-route feature.

 21. Routing: No Router with multiple routes toward a single Destination